juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 Writing documents that are accessible requires authors to know about accessibility, and write with accessibility in mind.
 For an introduction to this see the article [Accessibility for the Working Mathematician](https://arxiv.org/abs/2505.22667).

-This LaTeX has been written as a bare-bones example of something that can be made to work with LaTeXML to produce accessible epub files.
+This LaTeX template has been written as a bare-bones example of something that can be made to work with LaTeXML to produce accessible epub files.
 But it is not foolproof, and if authors do exciting and/or unexpected things with LaTeX then it is likely that the result will not be accessible and/or LaTeXML will not work.

 Some tips